Tell us about your family…

 How was your pregnancy?

-I was so lucky as had no real symptoms during most of my pregnancy until I reached the third trimester when I got sciatica at night and generally felt a bit big and uncomfortable.
-I was hoping for a vaginal birth in the birthing suite using the pool, but she came too quickly for that!
-We had zero experience of babies and HPHB really helped take away lots of the unknowns and made us feel ore comfortable about what we were about to embark on.
+I was so lucky as I had no real symptoms during most of my pregnancy until I reached the third trimester when I got sciatica at night and generally felt a bit big and uncomfortable.
+I was hoping for a vaginal birth in the birthing suite using the pool, however she came too quickly for that!
+We had zero experience of babies and HPHB really helped take away lots of the unknowns and made us feel more comfortable about what we were about to embark on.

 How was your birth?

 My first contraction started at 1am and by 3am I was 3cm dilated.
 Not what I expected for my first baby!
-I worked a week up until my due date thinking the baby would come late and just ended up having Saturday off work before she came on Sunday.
-As it happened so quickly, I wasn’t able to have any sleep or pain relief other than gas and air (but it made me feel sick).
+I worked a week up until my due date thinking the baby would come late and just ended up having Saturday off work before she came on Sunday!
+As it happened so quickly, I wasn’t able to have any sleep or pain relief other than gas and air (but sadly it made me feel sick).
 I ended up having an episiotomy and ventouse as she was struggling to come out towards the end.

 How did you keep comfortable?